 However, your consumption will likely vary seasonally over the course of a year.
 To determine the right number of panels for your specific energy needs, contact John Krzystowczyk at BWL: John.Krzystowczyk@LBWL.COM or 517-702-6622.

 You also will have the satisfaction of helping to expand the amount of renewable energy on BWL’s grid, which will reduce pollution and make our region more energy independent.
-The renewable energy, represented by REC ownership, belongs to Patriot Solar Group.
+The renewable energy, represented by REC ownership, belongs to Community Energy Options LLC.

 1. Send a check to your chosen organization along with a letter of intent for the funds to go towards leasing community solar panel(s).
 See our template letter of intent to get started.